 Thai citizens can travel using a 3-day/2-night Temporary Border Pass valid for visits to Vientiane, while Thai residents of Nong Khai province (many of whom have Lao relatives) can apply for an Annual Border Pass.

 Lao citizens have similar facilities and can use a Border Pass for short visits.
 A passport and Thai Visa is required for travel beyond Nongkhai and Udonthani, and there are sometimes road blocks which check bus passengers' papers.

 Departing Lao and arriving in Thailand (Nongkhai)

-	TIP: If you're returning to Nongkhai after your visit to Lao, try to get a blank Thai Arrival/Departure form before you cross the bridge to enter Lao.
-It will save you time and frustration when you come back.
-If you have a previously filled out form you can go direct to the Entry Booth, ahead of all the foreigners who haven't read this paragraph!
+TIP: When returning to Thailand after a visit to Laos or other country, try to get a blank Thai Arrival/Departure form before you cross the border.
+It will save you time when you come back.
+If you have a previously filled out form you can go direct to the Entry Booth, ahead of any foreigner who hasn't read this paragraph!

 Thai Immigration law now discourages foreigners living, working or retiring in Thailand without the correct visa.
 Passports are checked for previous entry stamps within the past six months.
 If they show more than 90 days spent in Thailand, re-entry will given only to those with a visa obtained at a Thai embassy, until a further 90 days has elapsed.
 If this applies to you, be prepared before you leave on your next 'visa run'.
 If you return with a visitor visa you can apply for a Thai retirement visa which is available for those over 50 who qualify for the minimum income requirements.
 More information and options are described on our Thai Visa page.